chef-partners/azuredevops-chef-extension/docs/docs/tasks/helpers/setup_test_kitchen.md

  - AZURE_CLIENT_SECRET - Secret associated with the specified service principal
  - AZURE_TENANT_ID - The ID of the tenant that the service principal was generated in

-{% include tip.html contents="The Test Kitchen component can be run against any environment by using the environment variables in the task configuration.
+{% include tip.html content="The Test Kitchen component can be run against any environment by using the environment variables in the task configuration.
 This helper helps to configure TK specifically for Azure" %}

 ## Parameters